-Interest on the 2015 Bonds is taxable to a United States Owner as ordinary income at the time the interest accrues or is received in accordance with the United States Owner's method of accounting for United States federal income tax purposes.
-A "United States Owner" is an Owner of a 2015 Bond that is, for United States federal income tax purposes: (1) a citizen or resident of the United States, (2) a corporation, partnership or other entity created or organized in or under the laws of the United States federal income tax purposes.
-(3) an estate, the income of which is subject to United States federal income taxation regardless of its source, or (4) a trust, the administration of which is subject to the primary supervision of a court within the United States and which has one or more United States persons with authority to control all substantial decisions, or a trust that was in existence on August 20, 1996 and has elected to continue to be treated as a United States person.
-If a partnership (or an entity taxable as a partnership) holds the 2015 Bonds, the United States federal income tax treatment of a partner generally will depend upon the status of the partner and the activities of the partnership.
+Interest on the 2016 Bonds is taxable to a United States Owner as ordinary income at the time the interest accrues or is received in accordance with the United States Owner's method of accounting for United States federal income tax purposes.
+A "United States Owner" is an Owner of a 2016 Bond that is, for United States federal income tax purposes: (1) a citizen or resident of the United States, (2) a corporation, partnership or other entity created or organized in or under the laws of the United States or of any political subdivision thereof, (3) an estate, the income of which is subject to United States federal income taxation regardless of its source, or (4) a trust, the administration of which is subject to the primary supervision of a court within the United States and which has one or more United States persons with authority to control all substantial decisions, or a certain type of trust that was in existence on August 20, 1996 and has elected to continue to be treated as a United States person.
+If a partnership (or an entity taxable as a partnership) holds the 2016 Bonds, the United States federal income tax treatment of a partner generally will depend upon the status of the partner and the activities of the partnership.

 Original Issue Discount.
-Any 2015 Bond issued at an issue price less than its principal amount will have "original issue discount," a portion of which will accrue as taxable income to the Owner in each taxable year in addition to taxation of regular stated interest, regardless of whether the Owner uses the cash or accrual method of accounting and regardless of the fact that the Owner receives no actual payment of the original issue discount until the maturity of the 2015 Bond.
-Taxation of original issue discount in this manner is subject to a de minimis exception based on the amount of the original issue discount or amortization of any original issue premium and the effect of accruals or amortization on their tax basis for their 2015 Bonds.
+Any 2016 Bond issued at an issue price less than its principal amount will have "original issue discount," a portion of which will accrue as taxable income to the Owner in each taxable year in addition to taxation of regular stated interest, regardless of whether the Owner uses the cash or accrual method of accounting and regardless of the fact that the Owner receives no actual payment of the original issue discount until the maturity of the 2016 Bond.
+Taxation of original issue discount in this manner is subject to a de minimis exception based on the amount of the original issue discount in relation to the maturity of the 2016 Bond.
+Owners should consult their tax advisors regarding the accrual of original issue discount or amortization of any original issue premium and the effect of accruals or amortization on their tax basis for their 2016 Bonds.

 Tax-Exempt Organizations.
-Income or gain from 2015 Bonds held by a tax-exempt organization will be subject to the tax on unrelated business taxable income if the 2015 Bonds are "debt-financed property" of the organization under Section 514(b) of the Code.
+Income or gain realized from 2016 Bonds held by a tax-exempt organization will be subject to the tax on unrelated business taxable income if the 2016 Bonds are "debt-financed property" of the organization under Section 514(b) of the Code.

-Sale, Exchange, Redemption or Retirement of the 2015 Bonds.
-In general, upon the sale, exchange, redemption or retirement of a 2015 Bond, a United States Owner will recognize capital gain or loss equal to the difference between the amount realized on such sale, exchange, redemption or retirement (not including any amount attributable to accrued but unpaid interest that the United States Owner has not already included in gross income) and such United States Owner's adjusted tax basis in the 2015 Bond.
+Sale, Exchange, Redemption or Retirement of the 2016 Bonds.
+In general, upon the sale, exchange, redemption or retirement of a 2016 Bond, a United States Owner will recognize capital gain or loss equal to the difference between the amount realized on such sale, exchange, redemption or retirement (not including any amount attributable to accrued but unpaid interest that the United States Owner has not already included in gross income) and such United States Owner's adjusted tax basis in the 2016 Bond.
 Any amount attributable to accrued but unpaid interest that the Owner has not already included in gross income will be treated as a payment of interest.
-A United States Owner's adjusted tax basis in a 2015 Bond generally will equal the cost of the 2015 Bond to such United States Owner, reduced by any payments of principal or accrued original issue discount received by such United States Owner and increased by any accrued but unpaid interest (including original issue discount) the United States Owner has included in taxable income.
+A United States Owner's adjusted tax basis in a 2016 Bond generally will equal the cost of the 2016 Bond to such United States Owner, reduced by any payments of principal or accrued original issue discount received by such United States Owner and increased by any accrued but unpaid interest (including original issue discount) the United States Owner has included in taxable income.